- What information are you sharing when you use social networks?

 - Third-party applications that have been granted access may be able to view information that a user or a user’s contacts post privately.

-Your own publicly posted content isn’t the only way that you can be tracked, and advertisers are very interested in the information that can be gathered by tracking a user’s actions online.
-Some of the purposes of analysis may include:
+Advertising.
+Your own publicly posted content isn’t the only way that you can be tracked, and advertisers are very interested in the information that can be gathered by tracking your online activity.
+This may include:

-- Storing information associated with specific websites (such as items in a shopping cart).Building a profile around a user for the purpose of targeting advertisements.
+- Storing information associated with specific websites (such as items in a shopping cart)

 - Analyzing aggregated data for marketing purposes